If you have been selling at the online marketplace, then chances are that you might have come across the term – Amazon freight forwarders.

 - Filing the insurance claims

-A freight forwarder usually ships under its own lading bills or air waybills (also known as house lading bill or house air waybill).
-The associates or agents at the destination provide deconsolidation, freight collection, and document delivery services.
+A freight forwarder usually ships under its lading bills or air waybills (also known as house lading bills or house airwaybills).
+The associates or agents at the destination provide reconsolidation, freight collection, and document delivery services.

 In simple words, a freight forwarder is a firm or a company, which organizes your importing & exporting of goods.